Civil parishes in Ireland

 Civil parishes (paróistí sibhialta, paróistí dlí) are units of territory in the island of Ireland that have their origins in old Gaelic territorial divisions.
 They were adopted by the Anglo-Norman Lordship of Ireland and then by the Elizabethan Kingdom of Ireland, and were formalised as land divisions at the time of the Plantations of Ireland.
-They no longer correspond to the boundaries of Roman Catholic or Church of Ireland parishes, which are generally larger.
+They may correspond, in both name and boundary, with Church of Ireland and Roman Catholic parishes.
 Their use as administrative units was gradually replaced by Poor Law Divisions in the 19th century, although they were not formally abolished.
 Today they are still sometimes used for legal purposes, such as to locate property in deeds of property registered between 1833 and 1946.

 Origins

 The Irish parish was based on the Gaelic territorial unit called a túath or Trícha cét.
 Following the Norman invasion of Ireland, the Anglo-Norman barons retained the tuath, later renamed a parish or manor, as a unit of taxation.
 The civil parish was formally created by Elizabethan legislation.

 Accounts were kept of income and expenditures for each parish including pensions and poor relief.

 Statutes were based on ecclesiastical parishes, although it is not known how well-defined such parishes were.

 At the time of the English Civil War, in 1654–56 a Civil Survey was taken of all the lands of Ireland.
 It proved inaccurate, and in 1656–58 the Down Survey was conducted, using physical measurements to make as accurate a map as was possible at the time of townlands, parishes and baronies.
 This became the basis for all future land claims.
 Parishes are an intermediate subdivision, with multiple townlands per parish and multiple parishes per barony.
 A civil parish is typically made up of 25–30 townlands.
 It may include urban areas such as villages.
 A parish may cross the boundaries of both baronies and counties; in some cases it may be in several geographically separate parts.

 Civil parishes had some use in local taxation.
 They were included on the nineteenth-century maps of the Ordnance Survey of Ireland.
 The Local Government (Ireland) Act 1898 established administrative counties divided into county districts (urban districts and rural districts) making parishes largely obsolete, and they were removed from subsequent editions of OS maps.

 For poor law purposes district electoral divisions replaced the civil parishes in the mid-nineteenth century.
 Townlands are the smallest land unit in Ireland, and were the most precise address that most rural people had until the 2015 introduction of postcodes.